By Mara Elana Burstein

 - Pre-fire performance of affected systems was generally strong, but smaller systems now face major infrastructure loss and revenue disruption.

-- Fire-affected areas had much higher homeownership and income levels than the LA County average, but pockets of vulnerability remain, especially among systems serving Black and Latino communities.
+- Fire-affected areas had much higher homeownership and income levels than the L.A.
+County average, but pockets of vulnerability remain, especially among systems serving Black and Latino communities.

 - Mutual water systems like Las Flores and Lincoln Avenue have limited access to public recovery funds and are exploring legal and governance pathways to secure support.